Topiary: Far Eastern topiary

 The clipping and shaping of shrubs and trees in China and Japan have been practised with equal rigor, but for different reasons.
 The goal is to achieve an artful expression of the "natural" form of venerably aged pines, given character by the forces of wind and weather.
 Their most concentrated expressions are in the related arts of Chinese penjing and Japanese bonsai.

 Japanese cloud-pruning is closest to the European art: the cloud-like forms of clipped growth are designed to be best appreciated after a fall of snow.
 Japanese Zen gardens (karesansui, dry rock gardens) make extensive use of Karikomi (a topiary technique of clipping shrubs and trees into large curved shapes or sculptures) and Hako-zukuri (shrubs clipped into boxes and straight lines).

 Renaissance topiary

+In the 1550s and throughout Elizabeth I’s reign, topiary gardens grew in popularity.
+Knot gardens, formed from interlacing box hedges and aromatic herbs, featured square, symmetrical designs inspired by household patterns such as carpets and embroidery.

+During the Italian Renaissance, gardens emphasized symmetry and proportion.
+The parterre developed from the knot garden, featuring clipped shrubs and statues arranged within geometric box-hedged patterns and became a central feature of formal European gardens.
+French designers expanded these ideas to grander scales, as seen in André Le Nôtre’s work at Versailles.
+Dutch gardeners became known for intricate geometric and figurative designs and exported their techniques across Europe.
+By this time, topiary appeared in both formal estates and cottage gardens.